MOHAMMED9222/reading-notes-/code-201/201class1.md

   - Elements cannot be partially contained by other elements

   - semantic HTML tags help the search engines and other user devices to determine the importance and context of web pages.

+      ## Things i ant to know

+      With Jss, when do we get to make things jump out the screen.